 An accessible website is one that can be easily navigated even with just the use of keyboard commands.
 Websites must include options for people who might not be able to use a computer due to loss of extremities or other reasons.

 Even if a website is perceivable, if its content cannot be easily comprehended by a user no matter the background, it is also deemed inaccessible.

 Since there are various devices we now use to browse the internet, web developers and administrators must become sensitive to how it will be perceived across all devices and operating systems.
 Pages must especially be accommodating to users who will make use of assistive technologies like screen readers to navigate their way.

 The ADA and your logo

 Your business logo is the visual representation of your brand in the minds of consumers.
 Since it is something visual, it must be able to address the limitations of individuals with seeing disabilities.

 Sometimes, logos come with text, as in the company’s name.
 Otherwise, it is composed completely of an image.
-Since it is important for any media on a website to be perceivable by a user, it begs wondering if the image must be manipulated so that it is easier on the eyes of anyone who sees it.
+Since it is important for any media on a website to be perceivable by a user, it begs to wonder if the image must be manipulated so that it is easier on the eyes of anyone who sees it.
 However, the WCAG 2.1 has this to say about logos that include words, “Text that is part of a logo or brand name has no contrast requirement.”
 This is good news for business owners who are concerned about altering their logos to suit the guidelines.
+Also, it is equal enjoyment of goods and services.
 It is important to note though that because a logo is still an image that must be comprehended by all users, it must be accompanied by alt text.

 Putting your best foot forward